Please don’t hesitate to contact members of the Board of Directors with suggestions that may improve our practices and member engagement at CNIE.

 Other professional organizations in which I have been involved include IEEE Professional Communications Society (former editor-in-chief, IEEE Transactions on Professional Communication); Institute for Performance and Learning (Fellow and former board member); International Board for Standards in Training; Performance, and Instruction (current board member); and Society for Technical Communication (Fellow and former international president).

 As an Instructional Designer at Thompson Rivers University (TRU) and a life-long learner I share my passion for learning by designing student-centered, and activity-based online courses.
 Prior to moving to TRU, I designed instruction at the University of Guelph in Guelph, Ontario, and Mount Saint Vincent University in Halifax, Nova Scotia.
 Completing a PhD (Educational Technology) from Concordia University, Montreal, Quebec has been a great personal and professional accomplishment.
 My research compares the impact of the flipped classroom with the traditional classroom on student achievement in higher education.
 The foundation of my education is based on a Master of Information Technology Education from Dalhousie University in Halifax, Nova Scotia, and two undergraduate degrees (Bachelor of Arts in sociology and Bachelor of Commerce) from Memorial University in St. John’s, Newfoundland.
-I look forward to hearing from our researchers about how I might serve you in this role as director for researchers.
+I look forward to hearing about how I might serve you in this role as secretary-treasurer.

 With almost 15 years of work experience in the field of online education, instructional design, and faculty training, I have discovered that my passion starts with the educator.
 More specifically, the ways in which we can engage and encourage educators to better realize the pedagogical approaches to using technology for learning and teaching.